-- Simultaneous access to multiple domains from a single terminal and wire
+- Simultaneous access to multiple networks/clouds from a single endpoint

-- Significant ROI through reductions in infrastructure, hardware, office space, power consumption, and administration
+- Significant ROI through lower ownership costs (infrastructure, office space, power consumption and administration)

-- Streamlines administration through robust enterprise management capabilities, while increasing enterprise and data security
+- Streamlined administration through robust enterprise management capabilities

-- Supports a wide array of hardware; agnostic for both servers and endpoints
+- Supports a wide array of hardware; agnostic for both servers and endpoint devices

-- Supports the use of Common Access Card (CAC), smartcard, SAC card, and SIPRtoken for identity management and access authorization to back end Microsoft Windows servers.
+- Supports the use of Common Access Card (CAC), SAC and SIPRtoken smartcards for identity management and access authorization to back end Microsoft Windows servers

 - Supports Suite B cryptographic algorithms for all encrypted communications on the client network